 Good OCR (optical character recognition) starts with images that are only made up of text, and free of non-text artifacts.
-Grooper has dozens of features that remove everything that isn’t text to ensure you get distraction-free OCR.
-Let’s look at a few examples.
+Grooper has over 70 image processing features to ensure you get distraction-free OCR.

 Safe and Clean Halftone Removal

-Halftone artifacts completely surround text we’d like to capture.
-OCR stands very little chance at seeing these characters.
+Halftones completely surround text we’d like to capture.
+OCR stands very little chance at seeing this text.

-Grooper recognizes dithered patterns and safely removes them without eliminating legitimate punctuation that is close to letters on the page.
+Grooper finds dithered patterns and safely removes them without eliminating punctuation that is close to letters on the page.

 Seriously Brilliant Border Removal

-Borders have historically been very tricky to remove when the black region doesn’t extend all the way to the edge of the page.
+Borders have commonly been very tricky to remove when the black region doesn’t extend all the way to the edge of the page.

 Grooper understands how to address a variety of uncommon border scenarios to cleanly remove them.

 You work with full-color documents every day.
-Why shouldn’t your image processing do the same, no matter the image format you are using?
+So why shouldn’t your digital image processing do the same, no matter the image format you are using?

 Pixel-Perfect Line Detection & Removal